-Tenure-track appointments or Blair collegiate faculty appointments may be made for partial-load faculty members, with those members being eligible for promotion through all ranks.
+Tenure-track appointments may be made for partial-load faculty members, with those members being eligible for promotion through all ranks.
 Persons with such appointments are designated as having full status with partial load, and the letter of appointment must so state.

-These appointments are ordinarily directed toward faculty members who look to the University for their only compensated activity, but whose family commitments or health prevents a full faculty load.
+These appointments are ordinarily directed toward faculty members who look only to the University for their compensated activity, but whose family commitments or health prevents a full faculty load.
 They are distinguished from non-tenure-track "part-time" appointments such as lecturer, and from those professorial ranks bearing the prefixes adjunct, clinical, visiting, research, or adjoint, in which the individual ordinarily earns additional compensation apart from University salary.
 Full-status partial-load appointments must be consistent with the financial and programmatic needs of the individual schools.
 Partial-load faculty appointments may be reviewed from time to time to determine whether activities of such faculty members outside the University continue to warrant a partial-load appointment.

 Professional qualifications expected for partial-load positions are the same as for full-time positions.
-Appointments and promotions are made in accordance with Chapters $\underline{2}$ and $\underline{3}$, and partial-load faculty members are subject to the provisions of the Faculty Manual.
+Appointments and promotions are made in accordance with Chapters 2 and 3, and partial-load faculty members are subject to the provisions of the Faculty Manual.

 Partial-load faculty members shall commit an agreed percentage of their time to the University, but not less than 50 percent.
 The letter of appointment specifies the percentage.
-Partial-load faculty appointments do not imply future full-load appointments; changes from partial to full load (or the reverse) must be approved by the appropriate Dean and the Provost or the Vice Chancellor for Health Affairs.
+Partial-load faculty appointments do not imply future full-load appointments; changes from partial to full load (or the reverse) must be approved by the appropriate Dean and the Provost, except for appointments in the School of Medicine Clinical Departments where only the approval of the Dean of the School of Medicine is required.

-Procedures and criteria for promotion are the same for partial- as for fullload positions, except that the allowable period for promotion to tenure may be extended to three years beyond the period provided in Chapter 3.
-Approval by the Dean and by the Provost or the Vice Chancellor for Health Affairs is required.
+Procedures and criteria for promotion are the same for partial-load as for full-load positions, except that the allowable period for promotion to tenure may be extended to three years beyond the period provided in Chapter 3.
+Approval by the Dean and by the Provost is required, except for appointments in the School of Medicine Clinical Departments, where only the approval of the Dean of the School of Medicine is required.

 Full-status partial-load faculty members are eligible for fringe benefits available to full-load members, except that some benefits will be reduced to correspond to the fraction of the load carried by the faculty member.
-For the retirement plan, the established percentages of contribution are applied to salary.
-Social Security, group life insurance (University provided and optional), and disability insurance also are based on salary.
+Such benefits for faculty in the School of Medicine Clinical Departments and School of Nursing faculty employed by VUMC are provided by Vanderbilt University Medical Center.
+For example, contributions to the retirement plan, the established percentages of contribution are based on a faculty member's base salary.
+Social Security, group life insurance (employer provided and optional), and disability insurance also are based on salary.
 Health care coverage may continue as for any other active full-time faculty member or the faculty member may waive the coverage.
 Full coverage for travel accident insurance, the full discount for athletic tickets, and the tuition benefit are allowed regardless of the percentage of load.

-Section H

-Joint Appointments
+Section H Joint Appointments

 When a faculty member receives a joint appointment in two departments in the same school of the University, the letter of appointment designates the primary department for administrative purposes.
-The chair of the primary department will receive the cooperation of chairs of other departments in the assignment of work load and other matters affecting the joint nature of the appointment.
+The chair of the primary department will receive the cooperation of chairs of other departments in the assignment of workload and other matters affecting the joint nature of the appointment.